iMrDJAi/markdown-it-reddit-spoiler/README.md

 ## Dependents Projects:
 Wanna use **markdown-it-reddit-spoiler** on your next big project?
 Let me now and it will be listed here! :)

+- [vscode-markdown-reddit-spoiler](https://github.com/AbhijeetKrishnan/vscode-markdown-reddit-spoiler): A Visual Studio Code extension that adds support for the Reddit `>!spoiler!<` syntax to the built-in markdown preview. - by [@AbhijeetKrishnan](https://github.com/AbhijeetKrishnan).
 - [iMrDJAi-MDE](https://github.com/iMrDJAi/iMrDJAi-MDE): Open source, Simple, Easy to use and fully featured Markdown editor - by me.

 ## Notes: